Pentecost: New Testament

-Acts

 The events of Acts Chapter 2 are set against the backdrop of the celebration of Pentecost in Jerusalem.
 There are several major features to the Pentecost narrative presented in the second chapter of the Acts of the Apostles.
 The author begins by noting that the disciples of Jesus "were all together in one place" on the "day of Pentecost" (ἡμέρα τῆς Πεντηκοστῆς).
 The verb used in Acts 2:1 to indicate the arrival of the day of Pentecost carries a connotation of fulfillment.

 There is a "mighty rushing wind" (wind is a common symbol for the Holy Spirit) and "tongues as of fire" appear.
 The gathered disciples were "filled with the Holy Spirit, and began to speak in other tongues as the Spirit gave them utterance".
 Some scholars have interpreted the passage as a reference to the multitude of languages spoken by the gathered disciples, while others have taken the reference to "tongues" (γλῶσσαι) to signify ecstatic speech.

 In Christian tradition, this event represents fulfillment of the promise that Christ will baptize his followers with the Holy Spirit.
 Out of the four New Testament gospels, the distinction between baptism by water and the baptism by Christ with "Holy Spirit and fire" is only found in Matthew and Luke.

-The narrative in Acts evokes the symbolism of Jesus' baptism in the Jordan River, and the start of his ministry, by explicitly connecting the earlier prophecy of John the Baptist to the baptism of the disciples with the Holy Spirit on the day of Pentecost.
+The narrative in Acts evokes the symbolism of Jesus's baptism in the Jordan River, and the start of his ministry, by explicitly connecting the earlier prophecy of John the Baptist to the baptism of the disciples with the Holy Spirit on the day of Pentecost.
 The timing of the narrative during the law giving festival of Pentecost symbolizes both continuity with the giving of the law, but also the central role of the Holy Spirit for the early church.
 The central role of Christ in Christian faith signified a fundamental theological separation from the traditional Jewish faith, which was grounded in the Torah and Mosaic Law.